 Red roans have a beautiful chestnut-colored base coat and are sometimes referred to as “strawberry roans,” and are noticeably different from grey and white horses for their roan coat.

 Another type of roan is the bay-colored breed.
 They have a base shade of black interspersed with a reddish sheen and are mistakenly taken for red roans until seen up close.

 In general, most roans are born with a solid-colored coat.
 In time, the first coat will shed revealing its true color.
 The roan is believed to have origins in Europe.
 They are now found in North America, Japan, and also Arabia and are highly praised for their unique equestrian beauty worldwide.

 The terms “classic roan” and “true roan” are most often used to describe the overall roan breed.
 Roan equestrians have a coat color pattern mixed with color and white hairs on their body.
 The head, “points” (lower legs), mane, and tail are typically solid-colored.

-True roan characteristics are present at birth however, it may be difficult to see until the foal’s first coat sheds.
-Their coat may lighten or darken depending on the season.
-Unlike the grey coat color, which also begins with intermixed white and colored hairs, roans do not become progressively lighter in color as they age.
+True roan characteristics are present at birth however for all roan horses, and it may be difficult to see until the foal’s first coat sheds.
+Their coats for all roan horses may lighten or darken depending on the season.
+Unlike the grey coat color of the grey roan horse, which also begins with intermixed white and colored hairs, roans do not become progressively lighter in color as they age.
 The silvering effect of mixed white and colored hairs can create bluish or pinkish coats.

 Roan horses have other characteristics.
-For example, if they damage their skin such as scrape, cut, or brand, the coat grows back in a solid-colored without any white hairs.
+For example, if they damage their skin such as scrape, cut, or brand, the coat grows back in a solid-colored without any white hairs for all roan horses.
 These regions where the solid-colored coat grows are referred to as “corn spots” or “corn marks.”
-These marks can appear even without the horse having a visible injury.
+These marks can appear on all roan breeds even without the horse having a visible injury.